 Funding of the position as doctoral student

-State type of funding for the position (that is employment based on external grants; employment through faculty funding; industry funding; stipend) and the proportions in per cent if several sources of funding are used.
+State type of funding for the position (e.g. employment based on external grants; employment through faculty funding; industry funding; stipend) and the proportions in per cent if several sources of funding are used.

 Basic resources and project funding